[Updated March, 2023]

 Hair loss is a reality millions of men face, regardless of age.
 By age 35, 66% of men will experience appreciable hair loss, and 80% of men will display some level of baldness by age 50.

-As such, it’s no surprise that the hair loss industry is worth billions, encompassing everything from supplements to prevent further damage to medications designed to stimulate regrowth.
+As such, it’s no surprise that the hair loss industry is worth billions, encompassing everything from hair growth supplements to prevent further damage to medications designed to stimulate regrowth.

 Vitamins aren’t a magic cure and can’t stop hair loss for good, but the right cocktail of supplements can be highly beneficial.